emjaytee404/ddb-screen/README.md

   * In the Campaigns List
     * 🗑️ Delete Campaign

+### Other Features

 All data is stored in the browser.
-I haven't had the need to create import funcitonality. 🤷
+I haven't had the need to implement import funcitonality. 🤷

 Player rows are draggable.
 You can manually sort them by name, initiative order, whatever.